matheuslenke/100-days-of-swift/README.md

 **Day 57** Today i learned more about animations with CoreAnimation, and how easy it is to make basic animations, with CoreAnimation handling everything between two states that i define.
 I can even reset the transformations using .identity

 **Day 58** Today i applied CoreAnimations in past projects, and now i understand it a lot more.
 It makes animations without a lot of code and it's extremly powerful in personalization.
 I also used with ease-in ease-out and with spring animations

+**Day 59** Today i made a challenge creating from scratch an App that loads a JSON file filled with countries info, and put it in a table view, presenting a detail view when you select it.
+It was good to review some concepts of loading from a file

+**Day 60** Today i started using MapKit and understanding it protocols.
+I also created some annotations for Capitals, and created my own way of showing info in that annotations using Apple tools